 For you calculating types out there, the density of CO2 is 0.001977 g/mL

-This carbon thing isn't my idea, it's proven through science, and we've been measuring this for many decades.
+This carbon thing isn't my idea, it's proven through research, and we've been measuring this for many decades.
 It's no secret.

 The most challenging part of successful weight loss isn't the mechanics of eating less; it's changing our habits, our thoughts, and our sense of reward with food and exercise.
 Studies show that the single reason why many people regain fat after losing it- is because they stop the new healthy habits and return to previous overeating habits.
 The return is made because, as many will be able to concede, it's very difficult to get past the strong internal drive to overeat.
 I have a lot of posts on how to do this though, so read my blog articles and learn how to lose weight and get fit.